robleroni/Puerro/docs/06-MVC.md

 If the MVC architecture is combined with a revealing model pattern like in this example, we can also use private functions like `setAge`.
 With this the interface of the controller is clearly defined and actions exposed to the view can be limited.

+The controller is also the only place in MVC where side effects (for instance API calls) should be implemented.

 ### Bringing it all together

 The Model, View and Controller can be separated in to their own files and initialized in a central JavaScript file which is requested by the HTML.